Latest News

 Asia is the largest solar market in the world, with a share of around 60%.
 Europe and North America follow closely behind.

-Asia is also the leader in wind energy deployment.
+Asia is also the leader in the world for wind energy deployment.

 Emissions Impact

-Since 2015, energy emissions have decreased in North America and Europe due to the rapid increase in renewables worldwide, along with the reduction of coal-fired electricity production in many countries.
+Since 2015, energy emissions have decreased in North America and Europe due to the rapid increase in renewable energy generation around the world, along with the reduction of coal-fired electricity production in many countries.

-The Energy Institute reports that energy emissions in Asia accounted for 52 percent of total energy emissions last fiscal year.
+The Energy Institute reports that energy emissions in Asia accounted for 52 percent of total energy emissions in the past year.

 Since 2015, the United States, Japan, and Germany have all reduced their energy emissions more than any other country.